Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

     ```

 1. Call your function _shuffleArray_, it takes an array as a parameter and it returns a shuffled array
-1. Call your function _factorial_, it takes a whole number as a parameter and it return a factorial of the number
+1. Call your function _factorial_, it takes a whole number as a parameter and it returns a factorial of the number
 1. Call your function _isEmpty_, it takes a parameter and it checks if it is empty or not
 1. Call your function _sum_, it takes any number of arguments and it returns the sum.
-1. Write a function called _sumOfArrayItems_, it takes an array parameter and return the sum of all the items.
+1. Write a function called _sumOfArrayItems_, it takes an array parameter and returns the sum of all the items.
 Check if all the array items are number types.
 If not give return reasonable feedback.
 1. Write a function called _average_, it takes an array parameter and returns the average of the items.
 Check if all the array items are number types.
-If not give return reasonable feedback.
+If not return reasonable feedback.
-1. Write a function called _modifyArray_ takes array as parameter and modifies the fifth item of the array and return the array.
-If the array length is less than five it return 'item not found'.
+1. Write a function called _modifyArray_ takes an array as parameter and modifies the fifth item of the array and returns the array.
+If the array length is less than five it returns 'item not found'.

     ```js
     console.log(modifyArray(['Avocado', 'Tomato', 'Potato','Mango', 'Lemon','Carrot']);